Higher amounts of debit don’t always equate to a lower credit score, as a new study focusing on Millennial renters demonstrates.

 The findings are somewhat surprising but not if you consider that college graduates on average earn more income than their non-college-graduate counterparts.

 CoreLogic studied the effect of student-loan debt on millennial renters, those 20-34 years old, by using the CoreLogic Rental Property Solutions’ tenant screenings formula from ScorePLUS.
-Using a rental applicant’s credit history from the three credit bureaus, along with detailed “rental application characteristics,” ScorePLUS measures the likelihood of a renter defaulting over the first 12 to 18 months of renting.
+When it comes to renting property, this is a big commitment for many.
+Not everyone is going to be clued up with this as they should, but it does make it easier knowing that tools such as a rental property calculator on Roofstock exist.
+It’s a start, especially as there will be quite a bit to get your head around.
+Using a rental applicant’s credit history from the three credit bureaus, along with with detailed “rental application characteristics,” ScorePLUS measures the likelihood of a renter defaulting over the first 12 to 18 months of renting.

 “We can see in both 2010 and 2015 that millennial applicants who had higher student loan debt earned higher average ScorePLUS scores than those who had a lower amount of student loan debt,” writes Jianjun Xie in a CoreLogic blog post.
 A similar trend was found in renters’ FICO scores, CoreLogic added.